-- The ongoing COVID-19 pandemic has underscored the need for diabetes management as patients with diabetes are at high risk for severe illness and death if infected with COVID-19.
-VI Healthcare Foundation will be completing design, renovation and installation for the dialysis clinic.
+dialysis clinic.
 The overall project will open an outpatient dialysis unit and multi-specialty clinic that will service the community and provide services such as outpatient dialysis, renal dietetic services, proper infection control and COVID-19 testing and vaccinations.
 Design includes the architectural drawings required by the Department of Planning and Natural Resources (DPNR) and also the leasing company for the building, Sunny Isle Developers.
 The renovation includes any demolition, and construction required for becoming a certified and accredited dialysis clinic.
 Renovation includes ordering of supplies and equipment needed for the VIHCF Dialysis Clinic.
-Telehealth equipment and other general medical equipment will need to be installed for full operation. - Anticipated timeline: 11/11/2021 11/11/2022, extension pending - Primary delivery mechanisms and partners: Contract for clinic; internal personnel for administration. - Website: https://vihcf.org/service/dialysis-clinic - This is not an infrastructure project and as such does not address climate change and/or advance the Justice40 initiative.
+Telehealth equipment and other general medical equipment will need to be installed for full operation.

+- Anticipated timeline: 11/11/2021 9/30/2024 - Primary delivery mechanisms and partners: Contract for clinic; internal personnel for administration. - Website: https://vihcf.org/service/dialysis-clinic - This is not an infrastructure project and as such does not address climate change and/or advance the Justice40 initiative.